Alexandermafi/git_for_dummies/README.md

 - http://gitref.org: reference for common commands (explained quite simply)

 - Intro to .git made by one of the founders of github: [youtube]

+- [Pro Git](https://git-scm.com/book/en/v2): This book (available online and in print) covers all the fundamentals of how Git works and how to use it.
+Refer to it if you want to learn more about the subjects that we cover throughout the course.

+- [Git tutorial](https://git-scm.com/docs/gittutorial): This tutorial includes a very brief reference of all Git commands available.
+You can use it to quickly review the commands that you need to use.

 [HERE]:http://haacked.com/archive/2011/12/13/better-git-with-powershell.aspx
 [youtube]:http://www.youtube.com/watch?feature=player_detailpage&v=ZDR433b0HJY#t=2791s